faskai/amethyst/README.md

 We've used several agent frameworks and tried our hand at building two frameworks here at Fask – one workflow-based and one GUI – and we still don't like what we built.

-At Amazon I've been in "workflow hell" where you stare down 1000s of "stuck" workflows with complicated branchings that are so big that they don't fit your GUI editor, and sub-workflows often looping back on each other.
+At Amazon I've been in "workflow hell" where you stare down 1000s of "stuck" workflows with complicated branchings that are so big that they don't fit your GUI editor.
 You can't refactor them or test them.
 A small change can cause even worse downstream issues which you may find out weeks later. 🤮

 We prefer composable code over GUI workflows.
 Composable code, i.e., primitive building `blocks` are much easier to test, maintain and scale.
 They can be used to compose more complex "composite" `blocks` – i.e., applications – which are also easy to test, maintain and scale. `blocks` all the way down!